October 6, 2024

 Cost considerations

-While it’s crucial to consider the upfront installation costs, assessing the value of epoxy flooring involves looking at the long-term investment.
+While it’s crucial to consider upfront installation costs, assessing the value of epoxy flooring involves looking at the long-term investment.
 The initial expenses can vary based on the project's complexity, the type of epoxy used, and whether additional features, such as decorative elements, are included.
-On average, epoxy flooring costs range from $3 to $12 per square foot, which is competitive compared to high-end alternatives like hardwood or tile.
+On average, epoxy flooring costs $3 to $12 per square foot, which is competitive with high-end alternatives like hardwood or tile.

-When you factor in the longevity and low maintenance needs, the cost per year of an epoxy floor can be meager.
+When you factor in its longevity and low maintenance, the cost per year of an epoxy floor can be meager.
 For example, if an epoxy floor lasts 20 years and costs $3,000 to install in a 1,000-square-foot area, that equates to just $150 per year in flooring costs—an attractive proposition for any property owner.

 Environmental considerations